ericlenio/escreen/README.md

 **Step 2: set up your rcfile.** The rcfile is `$HOME/.escreenrc`.
 This is sourced by escreen at init time by the nodejs server.
-It may contain any valid Javascript commands, but in particular you should make a unique password for yourself like so:
+It may contain any valid nodejs commands, but in particular you should make a unique password for yourself like so:

     global.MY_PASSWORD = "2sCuk5iVuRXrGmmUjLfwFj8fZSsoldML";